linda-seiter/CMSC115_2258/unit7_project/README.md

 In this lab, you will develop a **PT Performance Analyzer** that collects and evaluates trainees' physical training (PT) performance.
-You will apply modular design principles to break down the program into reusable methods for data collection, performance analysis, and overall fitness evaluation.
+You will apply modular design principles to break down the program into reusable methods for data collection, overall performance analysis, and individual fitness evaluation.

 ## **Learning Outcomes**